 The Memorial itself inspires quiet reflection on the bravery and sacrifice shown by the aircrew – fewer than 3,000 men – who flew, fought and sometimes died in probably the most crucial battle fought by this country in the whole of the 20th century.

 The Christopher Foxley-Norris Memorial Wall lists the names of all those who took part in the Battle of Britain, while a replica Spitfire and Hurricane stand nearby as a reminder of the iconic machines they flew to victory.

-A retail area and a first floor cafe with stunning views over the Channel towards France will complete this fantastic new building, which is scheduled to open in March at the start of what will be the 75th anniversary of the Battle of Britain in 2015.
+A retail area and a first floor cafe with stunning views over the Channel towards France completes this fantastic new building, which was opened at the start of what will be the 75th anniversary of the Battle of Britain in 2015.
 To find out more – and for pictures – follow this link.

-Tours of the site can be arranged on request for school visits or for other groups.
-See contact details for how to get in touch.
+The site can also be opened on request for school visits or on other occasions and there are KS2 and KS3 worksheets available for school parties.
+See contact section for how to get in touch.

 …to a modern day place of pilgrimage